Graxakinem/Hi-/README.md

 Hello everybody!

 My nickname is Graxakinem.
 But I think you already know that!
-I like anime&mang.
+I like anime&manga.
 Boku no Hero Academia is one of my favourite!